Effective (Floquet) Lindblad generators from spectral unwinding: Systems with access to full time-dependent map

-\emph{Systems with access to full time-dependant map.}---In the following we describe and test a simple strategy that allows to address (and often solve) this problem in cases, where additionally to $\mathcal{V}$ at time $T$, the full dynamical map $\mathcal{V}(t)$ is known also for times $t \in [0,T]$.
-To this end, we make connection to Floquet theory by continuing $\mathcal{V}(t)$ periodically for $t>T$, e.g.~$\mathcal{V}(t)=\mathcal{V}(t-T)\mathcal{V}(T)$ for $T<t\leq 2T$ and so on.
-Then, the time evolution can effectively understood as generated from a time-periodic generator $\mathcal{G}(t)=\mathcal{G}(t+T)$ (not necessarily of Lindblad form) since \be \partial_t \varrho(t) = [\partial_t\mathcal{V}(t)] \mathcal{V}(t)^{-1} \varrho(t) =\mathcal{G}(t) \varrho(t), \ee where we assume that $\mathcal{V}(t)$ is differentiable and invertible.
+We describe a strategy that allows to address (and often solve) this problem in cases, where additionally to $\mathcal{V}$ at time $T$, the full dynamical map $\mathcal{V}(t)$ is known also for times $t \in [0,T]$.
+To this end, we draw a connection to Floquet theory by continuing $\mathcal{V}(t)$ periodically for $t>T$, e.g.~$\mathcal{V}(t)=\mathcal{V}(t-T)\mathcal{V}(T)$ for $T<t\leq 2T$ and so on (a similar strategy was employed in the context of isolated systems for the purpose of adiabatically preparing eigenstates of time evolution operators~\cite{Unal2019}).
+Then, the time evolution can effectively be understood as generated from a time-periodic generator $\mathcal{G}(t)=\mathcal{G}(t+T)$ (not necessarily of Lindblad form) since \be \partial_t \varrho(t) = [\partial_t\mathcal{V}(t)] \mathcal{V}(t)^{-1} \varrho(t) =\mathcal{G}(t) \varrho(t), \ee where we assume that $\mathcal{V}(t)$ is differentiable and invertible.